GCP-Architecture-Guides/csa-devsecops/README.md

 ## Design Diagrams
 <img alt="Infra Arch" src="https://github.com/mgaur10/appmod-temp/assets/38972/7edee343-d6d4-4de3-a462-6b457e30478c" width="900" />

+Note: See the 'Architecture Breakdown' section below for more info on the inner/outer development loops.

 ## Product and services
 This demo uses Terraform to setup the Secure DevOps Architecture in a single folder and single project.
 The underlying infrastructure uses Google Cloud services like
 * [Artifact Registry](https://cloud.google.com/artifact-registry)